Carlos Santana Preview, Player Props: Brewers vs. Cubs

 - Santana is hitting .231 with 28 doubles, 18 home runs and 53 walks.

 - Santana will look to extend his eight-game hitting streak.
-He's batting .389 during his last outings.
+He's batting .389 over the course of his last outings.

-- In 43 games this year (36.1%), Santana has picked up an RBI, and in 17 of those games (14.3%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Santana has reached base via a hit in 72 games this year (of 119 played), and had multiple hits in 25 of those games.

-- He has scored in 47 of 119 games this season, and more than once 10 times.
+- In 36.1% of his games this year, Santana has driven in at least one run.
+In 17 of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.